 There have been a few times the tuk tuk drivers did not want to turn the meter on in order to pocket the money.
 See ya no thanks.

 I'll try to keep this ridiculous story short.
 Basically, this husband and wife tuk tuk drivers were trying to scam and overcharge us for a ride back to our hotel.
 We tried to negotiate the price but the wife went livid and started screaming at us in a crowded tourist spot.
 She got the cops involved which was bullshit because they're often bribed in these situations.
-I wasn't going to let her intimidate us so I argued back until she finally agreed to give us a fair price.
+I argued back until she finally agreed to give us a fair price.

 This tuk tuk driver dropped us off in the wrong location purposely so he could tag team with this other driver (his friend) and charge us double the price.
 It wasn't what we agreed on so the driver told us to get out, take all our luggage, and walk to the hotel.